-Burnaby Hawkes is a former analyst for the NATO Council of Canada, a novelist, and a physician.
-His stories have appeared in Heater, The Raven Chronicles, and other magazines.
-In addition to his medical degree, he read English and philosophy at the University of Toronto and holds a master’s degree in global affairs and international security.
-He is a contributor to multiple international organizations and think tanks.
+Burnaby Hawkes is a novelist and former analyst for the NATO Council of Canada.
+His stories have appeared in Heater, The Raven Chronicles, and many other magazines.
+He read English and philosophy at the University of Toronto and holds a master’s degree in global affairs and international security.
+He lives in Canada.

 Speed and prolificity, especially in a commercial genre like espionage, have traditionally been considered the rules of the game.
 I remember a few years ago—while plodding through The Haze and wondering whether this yarn would ever grow into the comely piece of fictional fabric I’d dreamed of—I read an interview with John le Carré: who proudly related how, for him, penning a chapter a day wasn’t at all surprising.
 A more striking anecdote, perhaps, is what is known about Frederick Forsyth’s completion of The Day of The Jackal in just 35 days.

 I am no le Carré or Forsyth.
 The Haze took me six years to write—which mightn’t be the cleverest thing to say at the start line.
 But here I am, and here we go.
 Fingers crossed.